apache/amoro-site/README.md

 `baseURL` and `publishDir` values passed to the CLI.
 You can then run the site with any local live server, such as the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension for VSCode.

-First, change into the `arctic-site` directory and build the site.
+First, change into the `amoro-site` directory and build the site.
 Use `-b` and `-d` to set `baseURL` and `publishDir`, respectively.
 ```
 cd arctic-site
 hugo -b http://localhost:5500/ -d ../public
 ```

-Next, change into the `arctic-docs` directory and do the same thing.
+Next, change into the `amoro-docs` directory and do the same thing.
 Remember that the docs-site is deployed to a `docs/<VERSION>` url, relative to the landing-page site.
 Since the landing-page was deployed to `../publish` in the example above, the example below usees `../public/docs/latest` to deploy a `latest` version docs-site.
 ```
-cd ../arctic-docs
+cd ../amoro-docs
 hugo -b http://localhost:5500/docs/latest/ -d ../public/docs/latest
 ```